ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/import-profile.md

 # Importing an Existing Profile

-This page explains how to restore an **existing** profile from a previous installation of the Symbol Desktop Wallet, or even from another compatible wallet.
+This page explains how to restore an **existing** <profile:> from a previous installation of the Symbol Desktop Wallet, or from another compatible wallet.
-To learn what is a profile, or to create a new one from scratch, follow the [Creating a Profile](./create-profile.md) tutorial instead.
+To learn what a profile is, or to create a new one from scratch, follow the [Creating a Profile](./create-profile.md) tutorial instead.

 ## Prerequisites

 * Make sure you have installed the Symbol Desktop Wallet.
-If you haven’t done that yet, see the [Installing the Wallet](./install.md) guide.
+If you have not done that yet, see the [Installing the Wallet](./install.md) guide.

 * Make sure you understand what is a <profile:>.

 * You will need the <mnemonic phrase:> for the profile you want to restore.
 Check the documentation for the wallet you used to create it.
-If the profile was originally created in the Symbol Desktop Wallet, you can find the instructions in the [Exporting a Profile](./export-profile.md) tutorial.
+If the profile was originally created in the Symbol Desktop Wallet, see the [Exporting a Profile](./export-profile.md) tutorial for instructions.

 ## How to Import an Existing Profile